oasci/pitt-biosc1540-2024f/content/lectures/24/index.md

 # Lecture 24

-**Date:** Nov 21, 2024
+**Date:** Dec 5, 2024

-This lecture introduces students to the field of proteomics, the large-scale study of proteins in biological systems.
-We'll explore how proteomics complements genomics and transcriptomics to provide a more complete picture of cellular function.
-The session will cover key technologies used in proteomics, including mass spectrometry and protein microarrays, as well as computational methods for data analysis.
-We'll examine how proteomics is applied in various areas of biological research, from understanding disease mechanisms to drug discovery.
-By the end of the lecture, students will appreciate the power of proteomics in elucidating the complex world of proteins and its impact on our understanding of biology and medicine.
+This lecture introduces students to the rapidly evolving field of bioimage informatics, which bridges biology, microscopy, and computer science.
+We'll explore how computational methods are revolutionizing the analysis of biological images, from cellular structures to whole organisms.
+The session will cover key concepts in image processing, computer vision, and machine learning as applied to biological imaging data.
+We'll examine how these techniques enable quantitative analysis of complex biological processes, high-throughput screening, and the extraction of meaningful data from vast image repositories.
+By the end of the lecture, students will appreciate the power of bioimage informatics in advancing our understanding of biological systems and its potential applications in research and medical diagnostics.

 ## Learning objectives

 What you should be able to do after today's lecture:

-1. Define proteomics and explain its importance in the context of systems biology and functional genomics.
+1. Define bioimage informatics and explain its importance in modern biological research and medical imaging.
-2. Describe the basic principles of mass spectrometry and its application in protein identification and quantification.
+2. Describe basic image processing techniques used in bioimage analysis, such as filtering, segmentation, and feature extraction.
-3. Discuss other key technologies used in proteomics research, such as protein microarrays and two-dimensional gel electrophoresis.
+3. Explain how machine learning and deep learning approaches are applied to biological image analysis.
-4. Explain the challenges in proteomics data analysis and outline basic computational approaches used to address these challenges.
+4. Discuss key applications of bioimage informatics, including high-content screening, 3D reconstruction, and automated cell tracking.
-5. Identify major applications of proteomics in biological and biomedical research, including biomarker discovery and studying protein-protein interactions.
+5. Identify major challenges in bioimage analysis, such as dealing with noise, variability, and large datasets.
-6. Evaluate the strengths and limitations of proteomics approaches in addressing biological questions, and discuss how proteomics integrates with other 'omics' technologies.
+6. Evaluate the potential of bioimage informatics in advancing fields like cell biology, neuroscience, and personalized medicine.

 ## Readings